What is the secret to packing light?

 You can wear them for the beach, when you take a shower and as part of a summer outfit too.

-I mentioned before that your clothes should be colour-coordinated.
-The same applies to shoes, so dark shoes are often a safe bet.
+Your clothes should be colour-coordinated and the same applies to shoes, so dark shoes are often a safe bet.

 Also remember that you can buy shoes at your destination, so sometimes it isn’t necessary to pack extra shoes at all.